Current Ministry Location – Center, NY

 Jeanne Rancourt entered the Maryknoll Congregation September 2, 1956 at the Maryknoll Sisters’ Center in NY.
 She pronounced First Vows June 24, 1959 and Final Vows June 24, 1965 both at the Center.
 Her first mission assignment was to give Congregational Service at the Center in the Development Department and as the Center Secretary.

-Prior to being sent to Chile, she studied at Coady International Institute, Antigonish, Nova Scotia, where she received a certificate in Social Leadership in 1965.
+In 1965 Sister Jeanne attended the Coady International Institute in Nova Scotia, Canada earning a Certificate in Social Leadership and Community Development.
 The Institute is dedicated to training leaders from around the world in principles and practices of a people-based approach to community development.

-She obtained her B.S. in Nursing from Salve Regina College in Newport, RI, in 1989, and on her return to Chile, administered a home for abandoned elderly men and supervised the addition of a wing to accommodate women.
+In 1986, Sister Jeanne returned to the States where she studied at Salve Regina College, Newport, RI becoming a registered nurse in 1989.
+On her return to Chile, she administered a home for abandoned elderly men and supervised the addition of a wing to accommodate women.
 She was a counselor in a rehabilitation center for alcoholics.

-In 1994, Sister Jeanne was asked to give service at Maryknoll Sisters Center as Co-Coordinator on the local Rogers Council.
-In October, 2002 she was elected to the Congregational Leadership Team, on which she served for six years.
+In 1998, she returned to Chile where she did pastoral work in Coelemu and administered a home for abandoned elderly until 2002.
+She was then elected to the Sisters’ Congregational Leadership Team, serving in NY in that capacity until 2009.
 As usual, Sister Jeanne “walked the extra mile” and administered our retreat/renewal house for the summer of 2009, sharing some of her many talents.